brigadehub/brigadehub/README.md

 Depending on the needs of your organization, you'll want to decide which will work best for you.

+*Note: Unless otherwise specified, links like `location.of.mongo` and `path/to/file` do not represent the actual link you need to use in your enviroment, and should be replaced with the appropriate locations.*

 #### Suite

 **Brigadehub Suite** is the flagship install of Brigadehub, and is more or less a ***brigade-in-a-box***.
 It installs three components: **Core**, **Admin Theme**, and **Public Theme**.
 It's deployed in such a way that you should never *need* to touch the code, but if you *want* to, it's a simple matter.
 It provides Admin tools to manage your brigade information, and a slick frontend to display the info you're managing.
 Your frontend developers can dynamically pull the data about your brigade via the Core API if they have external tools that need the same data.
 And you can rest assured that we'll be working on patches and updates over time to make this the most secure and stable platform ever.